top of page

 • Legal compliance: To comply with health and safety regulations, child protection laws, and GDPR.

-• Marketing and promotion: With consent, as outlined in the Choir Terms and ticket information for any public workshops and events, to use photos, videos, or recordings for publicity materials.
+• Marketing and promotion: With consent, as outlined in the Choir Terms and Conditions and ticket information for any public workshops and events, to use photos, videos, or recordings for publicity materials.

 • Membership management: To keep accurate records of choir membership and subscriptions.